 She’s a style icon, a sex symbol and the most successful female recording artist in the world.
 But as she approaches her 50th birthday, and on the eve of a new world tour, can Madonna – beset by media gossip – continue her remarkable talent for reinvention?

-Madonna’s favourite board game as a 10-year-old child was Monopoly.
+Madonna’s favorite board game as a 10-year-old child was Monopoly.
 Her brother, Christopher, later recalled that every time they played she would have a tantrum if she failed to buy up the most expensive properties on the board.
 “If she didn’t get Park Place [Mayfair in the English version], she invariably stamped her feet and said, ‘But it’s mine’.”

-It says much about Madonna’s single-minded precocity that, four decades later, she not only owns a £7.5m Georgian townhouse in Mayfair, but that her estimated personal fortune of £160m would enable her to buy up much of Bond Street and Park Lane before passing Go.
+It says much about Madonna’s single-minded precocity that, four decades later, she not only owns a £7.5m Georgian townhouse in Mayfair but that her estimated personal fortune of £160m would enable her to buy up much of Bond Street and Park Lane before passing Go.

 From the very beginning, it seemed that Madonna knew exactly what she wanted.
 If she were denied it, she would simply stamp her foot and reiterate that unshakable childhood conviction that global fame was hers for the taking.

 But now, on the brink of her 50th birthday and on the eve of a new 50-date world tour, the Madonna myth is in danger of unraveling.
-First, there were the persistent rumours of an estrangement from her husband of seven years, the British film director Guy Ritchie.
+First, there were the persistent rumors of an estrangement from her husband of seven years, the British film director Guy Ritchie.
 Then gossip surfaced that Madonna had formed a ‘close emotional attachment’ with an American baseball star 18 years her junior, Alex Rodriguez, a man nicknamed ‘A-Rod’.

-Shortly after the Ritchies issued a July statement insisting that they were ‘not planning on getting a divorce’, Madonna’s brother, Christopher Ciccone, chose to publish an excoriating memoir in which he painted his older sister as demanding, self-centred and monstrously egotistical.
+Shortly after the Ritchies issued a July statement insisting that they were ‘not planning on getting a divorce’, Madonna’s brother, Christopher Ciccone, chose to publish an excoriating memoir in which he painted his older sister as demanding, self-centered and monstrously egotistical.

 Ciccone, a homosexual interior decorator, blamed the collapse of his relationship with Madonna on Guy Ritchie’s alleged homophobic tendencies and fondness for ill-judged witticisms about ‘poofters’.